 For these easy origami activities I wrote down the words in Japanese and German as those are my daughters native languages.
 When we play together, we play in Japanese.
 When she plays with my husband, plays in German.
 She has a lot of fun in both languages and your child will too.

-The great things about these origami activities?
+The great things about these simple origami activities for kids?

-With these easy origami activities, kids will learn a language while having fun, and without feeling forced.
+With these simple origami activities, kids will learn a language while having fun, and without feeling forced.
 It is also a great opportunity for you to learn a local language.
 I’m enjoying learning German this way.